julia-gatina/scheduler/README.md

 !["Scheduler icon](https://raw.githubusercontent.com/julia-gatina/scheduler/master/public/images/favicon.ico)
 ## Interview Scheduler

-React application that allows users to book, edit and cancel interviews.
+A single page application, built using React, that allows users to book, edit and cancel interviews.
+Data is persisted by the API server using a PostgreSQL database.
+The client application communicates with an API server over HTTP, using the JSON format.

 When users open the app they can see right away how many available spots each day has on the left nav bar.
 If there are no more spots, the day color is dimmed, like Friday on the image below.
 Selected day is white, and when you hover over a day, it is red.